 $ git status On branch main Your branch is up-to-date with 'origin/main'.
 Untracked files: (use "git add <file>..." to include in what will be committed) README.md bar.py foo.py nothing added to commit but untracked files present (use "git add" to track)

 This status message tells us a few important things:

-master(the default branch name).
+main(the default branch name).
 We will cover branching later in the course.

-Your branch is up-to-date with 'origin/master'.tells us that this repository has a remote copy (stored at a different location, which may be on a different machine), and that our history up to the most recent commit matches that of the remote copy.
+Your branch is up-to-date with 'origin/main'.tells us that this repository has a remote copy (stored at a different location, which may be on a different machine), and that our history up to the most recent commit matches that of the remote copy.

 Untracked filestells us what files are in this repository that are not being tracked by Git.
 Any new files created in, or copied/moved into, the repository directory will be listed as untracked files until staged.

 nothing added to commit but untracked files presentsummarizes the situation: while there are files in the repository that are not being tracked, nothing has been staged yet.